jkole4/AntiNoobRaid/README.md

 # Introduction
-Anti Noob Raid prevents doing damage to entities placed by a new player for a certian amount of time.
+Anti Noob Raid prevents doing damage to entities placed by a new player for a certain amount of time.
 For this plugin to work, Playtime Tracker is needed to monitor how long players are on the server.
 Time period inside which players cannot get raided is configurable in the config file, by default it is 43200 (seconds).